HomeContactBlogAbout usLinks

 Royal Air Force Marham history

 Marham was first opened in 1916 as a military night landing ground.
-Construction started on the present day site in 1935.
-The Aerodrome opened on the 1st of April 1937 as a heavy bomber station.
-There were two types of Aircraft moved to Marham, Fairey Hendons and Handley Page Harrows and in December 1938 Wellington 1 bombers arrives.
-In early 1942 the Wellington's were replace by four engine Sterlings.
-Other Aircraft operating at Marham were Mosquitos and Blenheims.
+Construction started on the present-day site in 1935.
+The aerodrome opened on 1st April 1937 as a heavy bomber station.
+Two types of aircraft moved to Marham, Fairey Hendons and Handley Page Harrows and in December 1938 Wellington I bombers arrived.
+In early 1942 the Wellingtons were replaced by four-engine Sterlings.
+Other aircraft operating at Marham were Mosquitos and Blenheims.

-Marham closed after the war for installation of Concrete runways, taxi-ways and dispersals.
-In January 1946 Marham reopened as a Lancaster base, also moving to Marham were Lincolns, Ansons and Proctor Aircraft.
-Over the next few years other types of Aircraft were also moved to Marham, including B-29 and B-50's of the United States Air Force (USAF).
+Marham closed after the war for installation of concrete runways, taxiways and dispersals.
+In January 1946 Marham reopened as a Lancaster base, also moving to Marham were Lincolns, Ansons and Proctor aircraft.
+Over the next few years other types of aircraft were also moved to Marham, including B-29s and B-50s of The United States Air Force (USAF).

 The Jet age

-On the 24th May 1965 55 Squadron arrived at Marham with a Victor Mk BK1 Aircraft.
+On 24th May 1965, 55 Squadron arrived at Marham with a Victor Mk BK1 aircraft.
 Soon followed by 57 and 214 Squadrons.
-In 1976 Marham became the home to various Mk's of Canberra Aircraft, which operated in the target and training roles.
-The remaining Canberra's at Marham moved in 1982 to RAF Wyton.
+In 1976 Marham became the home to various Mks of Canberra aircraft, which operated in the target and training roles.
+The remaining Canberras at Marham moved in 1982 to RAF Wyton.

 Handley Page Victor three-ship formation